 Rest assured, you can create a heart-healthy menu by following a few simple tips, and you won’t have to sacrifice great food.
 The key is to cut back on cholesterol.
-You can check with your local heart doctor in the Lafayette, LA area to find out more on how to eat healthier this Thanksgiving Day.
+You can check with your local heart doctor in the Lafayette, LA area to find out more about how to eat healthier this Thanksgiving Day.

 Tips to a Heart-Healthy Thanksgiving Menu